Solimões River

-Solimões (/pt/) is the name often given to upper stretches of the Amazon River in Brazil from its confluence with the Rio Negro upstream to the border of Peru.
-The Solimões flows for about 1,600 km (1,000 miles) through a floodplain about 80 km (50 miles) wide.
+Solimões (/pt/) is the name often given to the upper stretch of the Amazon River in Brazil, from its confluence with the Rio Negro near Manaus upstream to the tri-border area shared by Brazil, Peru, and Colombia.
+The Solimões flows for about 1600 to 1700 km through a floodplain that reaches roughly 40 to 80 km wide in places.